mohitcdry/Banking_System/README.md

 <p>
 This project is a Python-based console application that simulates a simple banking system.
 The application allows users to perform essential banking operations through a command-line interface (CLI), supporting both admin and customer roles.
+<h3>A college project.</h3>
 </p>

 <h2>Features:</h2>